 Territory Average of 1.6 acres in hemlock-beech forest in New York.
 Smaller in dense, softwood stands than in mixedwood stands.
-Nest Open cup placed adjacent to vertical stem(s) 3 to 10 feet high, occasionally up to 50 feet.
+Nest Open cup placed adjacent to vertical stem(s) 30 to 50 feet high.
 Preference for conifers in some places.
 Food Insectivorous, gleans from small branches and needles on conifers.